Masahiro111/doc_laravel10.x/laravel10/ja/errors.md

 <a name="global-log-context"></a>
 #### Global Log Context

 If available, Laravel automatically adds the current user's ID to every exception's log message as contextual data.
-You may define your own global contextual data by overriding the `context` method of your application's `App\Exceptions\Handler` class.
+You may define your own global contextual data by defining a `context` method on your application's `App\Exceptions\Handler` class.
 This information will be included in every exception's log message written by your application:

     /**
      * Get the default context variables for logging.